stanfordnlp/CoreNLP/_pages/parser-standalone.md

 ## About

 The Stanford Parser can be used to generate constituency and dependency parses of sentences for a variety of languages.
 The package includes PCFG, Shift Reduce, and Neural Dependency parsers.
+To fully utilize the parser, also make sure to download the models jar for the specific language you are interested in.
+Links to models jars provided below in History section or [here](https://stanfordnlp.github.io/CoreNLP/download.html).

 [<i class="fab fa-java"></i> Download Stanford Parser 4.2.0](http://nlp.stanford.edu/software/stanford-parser-4.2.0.zip){: .btn .fs-5 .mr-2 .mb-md-0 }

+## Differences between Standalone and CoreNLP

+If you are using Stanford NLP software for non-commercial purposes, you should use the full CoreNLP package.

+Parsing requires tokenization and in some cases part-of-speech tagging.
+The Stanford Parser distribution includes English tokenization, but does not provide tokenization used for French, German, and Spanish.
+Access to that tokenization requires using the full CoreNLP package.
+Likewise usage of the part-of-speech tagging models requires the license for the Stanford POS tagger or CoreNLP.

 ## License